Retail Therapy: The Makery

 1. Why did you decide to open a brick & mortar store as opposed to sticking to an online-only model?

 There's just something about being able to touch and feel and see things in person.
-I think its easier to appreciate the craftsmanship and hard work that goes into handmade things when you can do just that.
+I think its easier to appreciate the craftsmanship and hard work that goes into handmade things when you can do just that.2.
+Did you have any retail experience before opening the shop?
+Do you think it's a must-have?

 I worked retail in while in college and shortly after graduating for a bit.
 I don't know that its necessary, but it's probably a smart move to get a little experience first...